sfmskywalker/Orchard-Off-The-Grid/Layouts/15 - Chapter 14 - Layout & Element API.md

                 layoutData = _layoutSerializer.Serialize(layout);
             }

+            // The session key is used for the IObjectStore service
+            // used by the layout editor to transfer data to the element editor.
+            // The actual value doesn't matter, just as long as its unique within the application. var sessionKey = "DemoSessionKey";

-            // Create and initialize a new LayoutEditor object. var sessionKey = "DemoSessionKey";
-            layoutEditor = _layoutEditorFactory.Create(layoutData, sessionKey);
+            // Create and initialize a new LayoutEditor object. layoutEditor = _layoutEditorFactory.Create(layoutData, sessionKey);

             // Assign the LayoutEditor to a property on the dynamic ViewBag.
             ViewBag.LayoutEditor = layoutEditor;

-            // Render the elements and assign the resulting shape to a property on the dynamic ViewBag.
-            ViewBag.LayoutShape = _elementDisplay.DisplayElements(layout, content: null); ;

             return View();
         }

-        private IEnumerable<Element> CreateDefaultLayout() {
+        // Creates an element tree with a default layout (Grid, Row, and two Columns). private IEnumerable<Element> CreateDefaultLayout() {
             return new[] { New<Canvas>(canvas => {
                 canvas.Elements.Add(